The Ghostley Witch

 exclaimed with obviously fake joy.

-the car, he added significantly: "You remember my sister, of course."
+out of the car, he added significantly: "You remember my sister, of

 Klink visibly winced as she flirtingly winked at him and said: